atibp1722/js-web/README.md

-Compilation works and applications built using JavaScript, also used are HTML and CSS.
+Compilation applications built using JavaScript, also used are HTML and CSS.
 Works are neatly arranged in their own folders and are independent of each other.

 # bookmark
 a manager that allows for quick and easy organization of frequented websites